imouzon/imouzon.github.io/_posts/2014-10-20-vim-functions.md

 #If I can do it in Vim, I'll be happy

-##The issue is that if I can't do it in vim, then I won't
+##But if I can't do it in vim, then I won't

 Because there are so many other things I need to do that can be done in [vim](http://www.youtube.com/watch?v=p6K4iIMlouI).